 R/W1 grade or

-Advanced-level students must receive a passing grade (C or higher) in Speaking/Listening, Grammar/Communication, Reading/Writing 1 and Reading/Writing 2.
+Advanced-level students must receive a passing grade (C or higher) in Speaking/Listening, Grammar/Communication, and (in the same semester) Reading/Writing 1 and Reading/Writing 2.
 In the summer semester, advanced-level students must pass all summer I and summer II classes.
 Students who pass all advanced-level classes will receive a University recommendation.

 NOTE: New CELCIS students who successfully complete their Summer II courses will be allowed to advance to the next level (this does not include Advanced level students).

 Result of passing all of the advanced-level classes (receiving a grade of C/75 or higher):

 - Automatic recommendation from CELCIS.